activist-org/activist/services/filescan/README.md

 How this service fits into the wider upload flow (quarantine volume, who quarantines, backend responsibilities, and Django/DRF integration) is documented in **[INTEGRATION_NOTES.md](./INTEGRATION_NOTES.md)**.

+When malware is detected and quarantined, this service also emits a structured security event to the backend over HTTP:

+- Events are sent to the backend’s internal ingestion endpoint at `POST /internal/security-events`.
+- Access to this endpoint is controlled via a shared secret header (`X-Internal-Token`) and is intended only for trusted internal services, not public clients.
+- The backend then translates accepted events into operator alerts (e.g. console emails in development, real notification channels in staging/production, depending on configuration).

 ## Build and run (Docker)

 The steps below are for **local development** only.
 In production the service is typically run via a docker-compose file.